Densaugeo/base64_arduino/README.md

 ## Details

 Uses common web conventions - '+' for 62, '/' for 63, '=' for padding.
-Not that invalid base64 characters are interpreted as padding.
+Note that invalid base64 characters are interpreted as padding.

 Can be compiled as C, uses .*pp extensions because it is usually used in C++ projects and is tested for C++.